superfly/docs/app-guides/multi-region.md

 This adds another 3 data volumes in the replica regions, and bumps up the total number of instances to 5.
 Fly will make sure that each instance is attached to one volume.

-This Fly Postgres app called `global-postgres` is a separate Fly app in our account, so let's link it into our application (say it's called `awesome-app`).
+This Fly Postgres app called `global-postgres` is a separate Fly app in our account, so let's link it into our application (let's say it's called `global-app`).

 ```
-fly pg attach --postgres-app global-postgres -a awesome-app
+fly pg attach --postgres-app global-postgres -a global-app
 ```

 What this does is configure an environment variable on our application called `DATABASE_URL` with the Postgres URL of the primary database.
 This primary URL will always point to port `5432`.
 If we just wanted to use the primary database from our application, we would set our `config/database.yml` to look like this: